-We are always interested in a fresh perspective and a proactive approach.
-In two and a half years we have grown from two to ten, with both full time and part time team members.
-If you like the sound of what we do here at Atlas Partners, please get in touch with your CV and a covering letter to tell us what you think you might bring to our team.
-You can find out more about our values and what its like to work at Atlas below ....
+We are always on the interested in a fresh perspective and a proactive approach.
+In three years we have grown from two to twelve, with both full time and part time team members.
+If you like the sound of what we do here at Atlas Partners, please do get in touch with your CV and a covering letter to tell us what you think you might bring to our team.

 Putting happiness at the heart of our business model: